Mankato Marathon: Prizes

-In 2018, the first place winners received $250 and a trophy made of Kasota stone from the Kasota-Mankato quarries.
+In 2018, the first-place winners received $250 and a trophy made of Kasota stone from the Kasota-Mankato quarries.

 History

 The race was initially envisioned as a combination athletic and art fair event.
 However, city leaders felt that either event might outgrow one weekend, so the race was delegated to the regional tourism office, Visit Mankato.
 The office partnered with Final Events, owned by Mark Bongers.
 The two entities shared ownership of the race weekend.
 The race weekend was set later in the year to avoid competing with the seven other Minnesota marathons, and also to serve as a "last shot" for a Boston-qualifying race in the state.

 The inaugural race was sponsored by Hy-Vee and the race weekend included just three races: The marathon, the half, and a 10K.
 The initial participation exceeded expectations: Race applications had to be turned away as 2,000 total entries (for the three races) filled early.
 The marathon was capped at 800 runners.

-A light rain fell as the race began, but it cleared up, and the wind was not a factor in the race as some feared.

 James Sorenson graduated from Gustavus Adolphus College in 2005, where he ran cross country and track, and he decided to run the inaugural race. the Gustie won the race in 2:37:04.
 Jen Blue, a Minnesota State Mankato coach for the track and field team, won for women in 3:06:29.
 It was her fourth marathon.